pxslip/db-studio/docs/self-hosted/docker-guide.md

 ::: warning OracleDB

 OracleDB's Node client (`node-oracledb`) requires a couple more native dependencies, and specific configurations in order to run.
-The official Directus Docker image does not include these dependencies.
+The official d9 Docker image does not include these dependencies.
 See [https://blogs.oracle.com/opal/dockerfiles-for-node-oracledb-are-easy-and-simple](https://blogs.oracle.com/opal/dockerfiles-for-node-oracledb-are-easy-and-simple) for more information on what to include for OracleDB.